One Pot Chicken Parmesan Pasta

 Marinara Sauce: We always make our own tomato sauce.
 It’s easy to make at home with this Healthy Crockpot Spaghetti Sauce recipe.
 This is our favorite jarred sauce.
 For a richer sauce, you can add a tablespoon of tomato paste to the pot with the onions and seasoning, then deglaze the pan with a splash of red wine before adding the pasta and sauce.

-Dried Spices: If you don’t have dried basil and oregano, you can use 1 ½ teaspoon Italian seasoning.
+Dried Spices: If you don’t have dried basil and oregano, you can use 1 ½ teaspoons Italian seasoning.
 Fresh basil and oregano can also be used in place of dried herbs.

 Water: You can also use no sodium chicken broth in place of water for added flavor.